xbo729/csharp-sdk/samples/README.md

 # Samples

-This directory contains example projects demonstrating how to use mcpdotnet with different LLM SDKs and platforms.
+This directory contains example projects demonstrating how to use ModelContextProtocol with different LLM SDKs and platforms.

 ## Environment Setup